 WHO IS COVERED?
-The cover which must be taken out at time of booking applies only to “Registered Guests”, that is guests whose names are given on the booking form at the time of booking.
+The cover which must be taken out at time of booking applies only to “Registered Guests”, that is guests whose names have been given to us at the time of booking.

 LIMIT OF COVER.
-Full repayment of any deposit and final payment in the event of cancellation of your holiday solely for any of the following reasons arising after the time of booking, and for no other reason:
+Full repayment of any deposit and final payment already made in the event of cancellation of your holiday solely for any of the following reasons arising after the time of booking, and for no other reason:

 (a) death, accident, compulsory quarantine, jury service or witness summons of a Registered Guest; or

 (b) death, accident or sickness of the husband, wife, child, father, mother, father-in-law, or mother-in-law of any Registered Guest; or

-(c) damage after booking to the home of any Registered Guest sufficient to render it uninhabitable as the result of burglary, fire, explosion, subsidence, malicious damage, storm, or flood; or
+(c) damage to the home of any Registered Guest sufficient to render it uninhabitable as the result of burglary, fire, explosion, subsidence, malicious damage, storm, or flood; or

-(d) police requesting your presence at home following burglary, or attempted burglary at your home; or
+(d) a police request for your presence at home following burglary at, or criminal damage to your home; or

 (e) cancellation of the leave of any Registered Guest who is a member of H.M.
 Forces or of the Emergency Services, provided leave had been firmly agreed and documented at time of booking; or

 (f) a serious accident resulting in injury to a Registered Guest on the journey to The Tranquil Otter.

 THE COVER.
 In the event of your holiday being cancelled by any of the above events then the amount paid towards your stay at The Tranquil Otter will be repaid, less £150 pounds.
-If your holiday at The Tranquil Otter is cut short once it has started, then the unused days will be credited as calculated by the tariff table (e.g. If you have to cancel after 3 days then the difference between the weekly and standard short break rate will be credited) less the first £150 of each claim.
+If your holiday at The Tranquil Otter is cut short once it has started, then they will be pro-rata to the proportion of the holiday lost less the first £150 of each claim.

 Medical certificate(s) and/or other evidence of illness or accident and eligibility under this cover acceptable to us will be required in the event of a claim.

 5% of the charge for the holiday.